-- Spirit level – some tripods come with a built in spirit level.
-This is a nice addition but since most heads have a bubble level as well, and many cameras today have digital levelling features – it really isn’t that important.
+- Spirit level – some tripods come with a built-in spirit level.
+This is a nice addition but since most heads have a bubble level as well, and many cameras today have digital leveling features – it really isn’t that important.

 A quick look at tripod heads

 Before we wrap things up I would like to say a few words about heads.
 This guide focused on tripods but heads are no less important and we might do a separate guide for them later on.
 In the meantime, we briefly want to cover the different types of heads that exist and what they do.